Day by day, November in the Chilterns

 LEAF MAGIC: striking outlines at Penn PICTURE: Sue Craigs Erwin

-It’s also a month of ripe berries and falling fruit, with trees and bushes bursting with tasty treats for birds, insects and mammals alike and a huge array of startling fungi hiding beneath the fallen leaves.
+It’s a month of ripe berries and falling fruit, with trees and bushes bursting with tasty treats for birds, insects and mammals alike and a huge array of startling fungi hiding beneath the fallen leaves.

 FIERY FLAME: the yellow stagshorn PICTURE: Graham Parkinson